 On January 1, 2022, the Department of Health Care Services (DHCS) initiates the implementation of the California Advancing & Innovating Medi-Cal (Medi-Cal Transformation) initiative.
-The MHP will implement Medi-Cal Transformation and applicable updates to specialty mental health medical necessity criteria for beneficiaries 21+ and applicable updates to specialty mental health medical necessity criteria for beneficiaries under 21.
+The MHP will implement Medi-Cal Transformation and applicable updates to criteria for access to specialty mental health services for beneficiaries 21+ and beneficiaries under 21.
 The MHP will implement Medi-Cal recoupment requirements as indicated by the Medi-Cal Transformation initiative.